CoraJung/bandit-under-fairness-constraints/README.md

 ## Reading Experiment Outputs

-The output of the models comes in .h5 file format. `reading robinhood output.ipynb` in `ipynb` folder will transform the result to well-formated dataframe.
+Model output comes in .h5 file format. `reading robinhood output.ipynb` in `ipynb` folder will transform the result to a well-formated dataframe.

 ## Acknowledgement